 Abstract submission guidelines

-Deadline for submission through the Submission Website: March 16th, 2025, at 23.59 hours (EET).
+Deadline for submission through the Submission Website: May 20th (EXTENDED), 2026, at 23.59 hours (EET).
 You should only submit an abstract if you intend to attend the congress.
-If your abstract is accepted for an oral presentation, you must register for the conference.
+If your abstract is accepted, you must register for the conference.
 The organizers reserve the right to remove from publication any abstract whose author does not register within two weeks of receipt of the acceptance letter.

 All abstracts received by the indicated deadline will be evaluated by a panel of experts.
-The submitting author will receive a confirmation of acceptance for oral presentation or a notice of rejection by email by the end of March 2025.
+The submitting author will receive a confirmation of acceptance or a notice of rejection by email by the end of May 2026.

 • Language: abstracts must be written in English.